 Are Chicken Quarters Healthy?

-While white chicken meat has less saturated fat, dark meat is full of nutrients like zinc and iron.
+While breast chicken has less saturated fat, the chicken quarters are full of nutrients like zinc and iron.

-Chicken skin will keep the meat moist, so for chicken quarters keep it on and remove it after cooking.
+Chicken skin will keep the meat moist but does have fat in it.
+So if you want to make the chicken quarters healthier keep it on and remove it after cooking.

-If you want to keep the skin on, you want to ensure the skin is crispy, So follow my resource on getting crispy skin-on chicken.
+If you love crispy skin on your chicken make sure you follow my resource on getting crispy skin-on chicken.

 Are Chicken Quarters Cheap?